nyla-solutions/gedi-geode-security-extensions/security-api/README.md

 You can pass a **config.properties** JVM property to set a file that contains the security users passwords/privileges.

-The following is the example JVM set using gfsh --J option.
+The following is an example to set this JVM property using gfsh --J option.

 	--J="-Dconfig.properties=/Projects/solutions/gedi/dev/gedi-geode-security-extensions/security-api/src/test/resources/geode_users.properties"